-Of course, if you really want to get good results, you’ll want to consider popular keywords that people search that relate to your hotel and area, like “ski resorts in northern Washington” or “best places to eat in Spokane.”
+Of course, if you want to get good results, you'll want to consider popular keywords that people search for that relate to your hotel and area, like "ski resorts in northern Washington" or "best places to eat in Spokane."
 Then build content around this that can grab the attention of those visiting the area.

 With proper content marketing, you're doing less marketing for your hotel itself and more so catering to the interests of your potential guests.
 When done right, you'll probably feel like you're just advertising for your town or city.

 When people are searching for your hotel online, there is one surefire way to be towards the top of the search results: PPC.
 PPC, or Pay-Per-Click, is a type of marketing that allows you to bid a certain amount to advertise your hotel to everyone searching for specific keywords that you define for your campaign.

 How much you bid will depend on the competitiveness of the keywords you're trying to rank for.
 If you do your research, you can outbid your competitors and end up being the top result, grabbing the attention of every person in the area (or traveling to it) who needs a place to stay.